JuliaManifolds/ManoptExamples.jl/docs/src/examples/Riemannian-mean.md

 ## Variant 1: Using the functions

-We can defined both the cost and gradient, [`RiemannianMeanCost`](@ref ManoptExamples.RiemannianMeanCost) and [`RiemannianMeanGradient!!`](@ref ManoptExamples.RiemannianMeanGradient!!), respectively.
+We can define both the cost and gradient, [`RiemannianMeanCost`](@ref ManoptExamples.RiemannianMeanCost) and [`RiemannianMeanGradient!!`](@ref ManoptExamples.RiemannianMeanGradient!!), respectively.
 For their mathematical derivation and further explanations, we again refer to [Get Started: Optimize!](https://manoptjl.org/stable/tutorials/Optimize!/).

 ``` julia
 f = ManoptExamples.RiemannianMeanCost(data)